The Ultimate Guide to Wedding PlanningBy HOPP Team

 A theme can be as prescriptive as you want it to be.
 A ‘winter wonderland’ can be strewn with artificial snow, faux fur trims, frozen glasses and silver birch trees; it can also be a few subtle touches of crystal, flickering string lights, and snowdrop bouquets.

 One of the most important considerations is the venue — first and foremost, will it support your theme?
 Are you able to really personalise it with wedding decor, or will you need to focus more of your attention on the smaller details?

 Talk to your fiancé about favourite colours, locations, and shared interests.
 Perhaps you met on your morning dog walks, and finding a way to include your pets in the ceremony would mean the perfect start to your life as a family.
 It may be the case that you and your partner are more introverted, and want to establish a relaxed, informal atmosphere for you and your guests.

 Predicting the weather is, lamentably, impossible, which is why it is important for you to have a worst-case-scenario in mind so that you are always able to make the most of the weather.
 Discuss back-up plans for shelter and warmth with your venue and, when the time comes, your wedding suppliers.
 Make sure that you have chosen a wedding photographer who has a few tricks up their sleeve for the misbehaving elements.

 As soon as you have pinned down the theme, you can start to focus on the practicalities.
-There is no limit to how closely the flowers, wardrobe, wedding stationary and catering need to follow the theme, but it will certainly help you to narrow your options, and begin committing to wedding suppliers.
+There is no limit to how closely the flowers, wardrobe, wedding stationery and catering need to follow the theme, but it will certainly help you to narrow your options, and begin committing to wedding suppliers.